ExplicITConsulting/set-outlooksignatures.com/de/benefactorcircle.md

       .then(text => {
         let urls = text.split('\n').map(line => line.trim()).filter(Boolean);

+        // Optional: Add this line if your client-images.txt might sometimes have duplicate URLs
+        // and you only want unique images for the original set.
+        // urls = [...new Set(urls)];

         if (urls.length === 0) {
           console.warn('No image URLs found.
 Banner will not display images.');
           return;